5 Finalists Still Have A Chance At Aspen Words Literary Prize

 - The Beekeeper of Aleppo, by Christy Lefteri

 A five-person jury narrowed the finalists from a longlist of 16 nominees, released last November.
-Now, they have the unenviable task of whittling until they arrive at just one work of fiction that most effectively illuminates the uncomfortable realities of its subjects.
+Now, they have the unenviable task of whittling until they arrive at just one work of fiction that most effectively illuminates the uncomfortable realities of its subjects — and finds the moments of hope and grace that may redeem them.

 The winner of the $35,000 annual prize, doled out in partnership with NPR, is expected to be announced April 16 at a ceremony in New York City.
 And when the winner's name is read, they'll join past Aspen Words honorees Mohsin Hamid and Tayari Jones as the illustrious few to have taken home the 3-year-old award.